selfcontained/cashbox/README.md

 });
 ```

-+ **ttl** is also optional, and may be specified w/ or w/o a load function.
++ **ttl** is also optional, and may be specified w/ a load function.
 Supported formats for ttl are either a value in seconds, or a time string parseable by [timestr](https://github.com/nbroslawsky/timestr) (i.e. *"1 hour"*).
 Omitting ttl will cause value to be cached indefinitely.
 + **callback** is called upon completion of fetching the value from the cache store.
 It is passed an error first, and the value.  `undefined` is returned on cache misses

 `.get()` can also be called by passing in an object with `key`, `load`, `ttl`, and `done` (callback) properties.